Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics

-We do not have quite this picture, however a modification of the above argument gives us the bound as is outlined in the following.
-There is $\epsilon'>0$ so that for any $u$ there exist interval $E$ and a multi-curve $\hat{\sigma}\subset\sigma$ of definite length such that $\zeta(t)\in U_{u,\epsilon'}(\hat{\sigma})$ (Claim \ref{claim : intervalE}).
-Recall the decomposition of the tangent bundle of the Teichm\"{u}ller space $T\Teich(S)=P_{\hat{\sigma}}+N_{\hat{\sigma}}$.
-If the $P_{\hat{\sigma}}$ component of $J(s)$ has a definite length over $E$, then using compactness arguments we establish a negative upper bound for the sectional curvature of the span of $\dot{\zeta}(s)$ and $J(s)$ over a subinterval of $E$.
-This provides a negative upper bound for the second term on the right-hand side of (\ref{eq : J''}).
-Note that the sectional curvatures are bounded away from $0$ in the thick part of the $\hat{\sigma}-$stratum ($\hat{\sigma}$ is a non-separating multi-curve) and $P_{\hat{\sigma}}$ is almost tangent to the level manifolds of the functions $(\ell_{\alpha}^{1/2})_{\alpha \in \hat{\sigma}}$ which define a foliation in a neighborhood of $\mathcal{S}(\hat{\sigma})$.
-If the $P_{\hat{\sigma}}$ component of $J(s)$ does not have a definite length over $E$ then since $J(0)\in P_{\hat{\sigma},\zeta(0)}$ (the normal component of $J(0)$ is $0$) the normal component of $J$ varies over $E$ which gives rise to a lower bound for the integral of $||(J_{N})'||$ on a subinterval of $E$.
+If the $P_{\hat{\sigma}}$ component of $J(s)$ does not have a definite length over $E$, then since $J(0)\in P_{\hat{\sigma},\zeta(0)}$ (the normal component of $J(0)$ is $0$), the normal component of $J$ varies over $E$ which gives rise to a lower bound for the integral of $||(J_{N})'||$ on a subinterval of $E$.
 Furthermore, by Lemma \ref{lem : N'} the bundle $N_{\hat{\sigma}}$ is almost parallel, so we may obtain a lower bound for the integral of $||J'||^{2}$.
 This provides a lower bound for $||J'||^{2}$ and consequently the first term on the right-hand side of (\ref{eq : J''}).
 Having these bounds integrating both sides of the equation (\ref{eq : J''}) we get the desired bound for $||J(b')||^{2}$.
-We proceed to implement this strategy.
+This is Case 2 below.

-The following two claims provide us a thick-thin decomposition for a portion of the geodesic segment $\zeta$ of definite length.
+We proceed with the proof of the theorem following the above sketch.
+The following two claims provide us a thick-thin decomposition for a portion of the geodesic segment $\zeta$.